-Sensitivity of the Total Liability to Changes in the Healthcare Cost Trend Rates - The following presents the total OPEB liability of the District calculated using the healthcare trend rates of 2-11 percent, reaching an ultimate range of 4.3 percent, as well as what the OPEB liability would be if it were calculated using healthcare trend rates that are 1 percentage point lower (1-10%) or 1 percentage point higher (3-12%) than the current rate.
+Sensitivity of the Total Liability to Changes in the Healthcare Cost Trend Rates - The following presents the total OPEB liability of the District calculated using the healthcare trend rates of 2-11 percent reaching an ultimate range of 4.3 percent, as well as what the OPEB liability would be if it were calculated using healthcare trend rates that are 1 percentage point lower or 1 percentage point higher than the current rate.

-Current Healthcare
+Cu rrent Health

-1% Decrease Cost Trend Rate 1% Increase
+1% Decrease Care Trend Rate % Increase

-(1-10%) (2-11%) (3-12%)

-Total OPEB Liability \$ 2,174,355 \$ 2,720,162 \$ 3,446,264
+\$ 2,445,994 \$ 2,997,513 \$ 3,720,022

-Sensitivity of the Total Liability to Changes in the Discount Rate - The following presents the total OPEB liability of the District calculated using the discount rate of 2.16 percent, as well as what the OPEB liability would be if it were calculated using a discount rate that is 1 percentage point lower (1.16 percent) or 1 percentage point higher (3.16 percent) than the current rate.
+Sensitivity of the Total Liability to Changes in the Discount Rate - The following presents the total OPEB liability of the District calculated using the discount rate of 3.54 percent, as well as what the OPEB liability would be if it were calculated using a discount rate that is 1-percentage point lower or 1- percentage point higher than the current rate.